hagankj/Team-3-Repo/README.md

 ![Wacc](Images/WACC.jpg)

 There are many methods available to predict an expected return.
-However, each method can be a lengthe process of gathering data, preparing the data for analysis, and finaly applying the computation.
-In this project, we devloped three ways of forecasting excess returns using python code and various libraries and APIs.
+However, each method can be a lengthy process of gathering data, preparing the data for analysis, and finaly applying the computation.
+In this project, we developed three ways of forecasting excess returns using python code and various libraries and APIs.

 **Our goal:<br>**
 To build a tool that will create a forecast of expected returns using three different models.